Rakesh01999/MoneyWave-client/README.md

 4. **Contact Matches**: Send and receive messages securely within the platform.
 5. **Admin Dashboard**: Admin can log in using the provided credentials to monitor site activities, manage users, and track revenue.

-## Contact
+## Contact/Email

 For any support or inquiries, please contact at rbiswas01999@gmail.com.

 Hope you enjoy the best financial service with Money Wave !